-In term of insulin secretory response, INS-1E cells react atypically to cell swellinginducing stimulus despite a good response to glucose.
+In term of insulin secretory response, INS-1E cells react atypically to cell swelling-inducing stimulus despite a good response to glucose.
 Both INS-1 and INS-1E cell lines were found to be resistant or at least less sensitive to the inhibitory effect of hypertonicity.
 The mechanism by which an increase or a decrease in cell volume are sensed and subsequently transduced into activation of cell volume sensitive mechanisms is subject of intense studies (Hoffmann et al. 2006).
 In higher eukaryotes, the available evidence indicates that there are probably multiple mechanisms by which volume changes are initially sensed (Hoffmann et al. 2006).
 However, those related to a swelling-induced peptide secretion remain unknown.
 We have found that there are alternative signaling pathways for hypotonicity-induced insulin secretion in these INS cell lines; one of them was inactivated by the presence of extracellular Ca2+.
-Interestingly, Straub et al. (Straub et al. 2002) suggested two different mechanisms leading to swelling-induced exocytosis in the presence and absence of Ca^{2+} in the medium in insulin secreting β HC9 cells.
+Interestingly, Straub et al. (2002) suggested two different mechanisms leading to swelling-induced exocytosis in the presence and absence of Ca2+ in the medium in insulin secreting βHC9 cells.
 Similar phenomenon (e.g. Ca2+ dependence) was described previously in tumor-derived rat pituitary cells (Sato et al. 1991).
-This may be a specific property of some tumor cell lines; swelling-induced insulin secretion in natural cells is independent from either extracellular or intracellular Ca^{2+} (e.g. is active either in the presence or absence of Ca2+) (Bačová et al. 2005, Štrbák and Greer 2000, Štrbák 2006).
-Further analysis of mechanism by which Ca2+ inhibits swelling-induced insulin secretion in INS-1E cells may provide an effective tool to unravel signal transduction pathway(s) of swelling induced peptide secretion.
+This may be a specific property of some tumor cell lines; swellinginduced insulin secretion in natural cells is independent from either extracellular or intracellular Ca2+, i.e. is active either in the presence or absence of extracellular Ca2+ (Štrbák and Greer 2000, Bačová et al. 2005, Štrbák 2006).
+Further analysis of mechanism by which Ca2+ inhibits swelling-induced insulin secretion in INS-1E cells may provide an effective tool to unravel signal transduction pathway(s) of swelling-induced peptide secretion.

-In conclusion: A functional glucose-activated signal transduction pathway is not a sufficient prerequisite for swelling-induced insulin release, thus demonstrating the necessity of extra signaling step(s) mediating responses to osmotic effects.
+In conclusion, a functional glucose-activated signal transduction pathway is not a sufficient prerequisite for swelling-induced insulin release, thus demonstrating the necessity of extra signaling step(s) mediating responses to osmotic effects.
 Swelling-induced exocytosis is not an essential step in glucose-induced signaling mediating insulin secretion.
-The paradoxical response of INS-1E cells to swelling in the presence of extracellular Ca^{2+} is not mediated by $GdCl_3$ (stretch) sensitive channels.
+The paradoxical response of INS-1E cells to swelling in the presence of extracellular Ca2+ is not mediated by GdCl3 (stretch)sensitive channels.
 Both, INS-1 and INS-1E cell lines are resistant to the inhibitory effects of hypertonicity on glucose-induced insulin secretion.
-The depletion of Ca^{2+} from mediated had permissive effects on hypotonicity-induced insulin secretion from INS-1E cells.
+The depletion of Ca2+ from medium had permissive effects on hypotonicityinduced insulin secretion from INS-1E cells.
 Further studies of these cell lines may provide an important insight into mechanisms of cell swelling-induced peptide secretion.

-Conflict of interest
+Conflict of Interest

-There are no conflicts of interest.
+There is no conflict of interest.